gfane1/microsoft-backup-suite/CONTRIBUTING.md

 ### Our Standards

-- Be respectful and inclusive
+- Be respectful
 - Welcome newcomers and help them learn
 - Focus on what's best for the community
-- Show empathy towards others
+- Show empathy and kindness towards all, not just those you like
 - Accept constructive criticism gracefully

 ### Unacceptable Behavior